 All of those behaviors that I'm “recovering” from were a result of Impostor Syndrome.
 And let me tell you, I had it bad!
-So bad, in fact, that I almost worked myself to death quite literally.
+So bad that I almost worked myself to death quite literally.

-As I was creating the list of symptoms, I had to smile at myself, because I have come a long way.
-At one time, I could have checked off 28 of the 33 symptoms on the list!
+As I created the list of symptoms, I had to smile at myself because I have come a long way.
+At one time, I could have checked off 28 of the 33 signs on the list!
 Life is much more joyous now.

 Here are some more people that have expressed challenges with Impostor Syndrome.
 See if anything they say feels familiar or gives you comfort.

 “Each time I write a book, every time I face that yellow pad, the challenge is so great.
 I have written eleven books, but each time I think, ‘Uh oh, they’re going to find out now.
 I’ve run a game on everybody and they’re going to find me out.” —New York Times, October 2015

 Despite her self-doubt, Dr. Maya Angelou was a fiercely accomplished person.
 In addition to her prolific writing, she served on two presidential committees, was nominated for the Pulitzer Prize and a Tony award, and won five Grammys for her spoken recordings.

 “The exaggerated esteem in which my lifework is held makes me very ill at ease.
 I feel compelled to think of myself as an involuntary swindler.” —Conversation with friend cited in multiple sources